pomgod/mobility-data-specification/policy/README.md

 - City-wide and localized caps (e.g. “Minimum 500 and maximum 3000 scooters within city boundaries”)
 - Exclusion zones (e.g. “No scooters are permitted in this district on weekends”)
 - Cap allowances (e.g. “Up to 500 additional scooters are permitted near train stations”)
+- Density restrictions (e.g. "Up to 5 scooters may be deployed within 10 meters of each other")
 - Speed-limit restrictions (e.g. “15 mph outside of downtown, 10 mph downtown”)
 - Idle-time and disabled-time limitations (e.g. “5 days idle while rentable, 12 hours idle while unrentable, per device”)